kickDick/Nike-HK-Monitor/README.md

 # Nike HK New Product

-Monitor Nike HK Website and post it to your discord using python
+Monitor Nike HK for new item from all item and special item.

 <img src='example.png'>